The UK has one of the best road safety records in the world, but more can be done to prevent deaths and serious injuries.

 - approve roadside drug testing devices for the police by 2015

-- prosecute drivers under new drug driving legislation through the Crime and Courts Act 2013, which inserts a new section 5A in the Road Traffic Act 1988, to come into effect via regulations by 2014
+- prosecute drivers under new drug driving legislation through the Crime and Courts Act 2013, which inserts a new section 5A in the Road Traffic Act 1988, to come into effect via regulations in March 2015

 Apart from the emergency services, nobody should drive faster than the speed limit.
 To keep limits appropriate to each area we have provided revised and reissued speed limit guidance to help local councils improve safety on their roads.
 We have also launched the speed limit appraisal tool, a computer-based database to help councils assess the full costs and benefits of any proposed speed limit changes.

 The number of cyclists seriously injured has increased in recent years.
 To improve safety for cyclists, we have launched the THINK!
 Cyclist campaign.